sjsu-library/unionist/_template/obj84.md

 volume: '1'
 issue: '6'
 transcription: 'There are those to whom a sense of religion has come in storm and
-  tempest: thereare those whom it has summoned amid scenes of revelry and idle vanity: there arethose, too, who have heard its ‘still small voice’ amid rural leisure and placidcontentment; but perhaps the knowledge which causeth not to err, is mostfrequently impressed upon the mind during seasons of affliction; and tears arethe softened showers which cause the seed of heaven to spring and take root inthe human breast.—<em>Walter Scott</em>'
+  tempest: there<br>are those whom it has summoned amid scenes of revelry and idle
+  vanity: there are<br>those, too, who have heard its ‘still small voice’ amid rural leisure and placid<br>contentment; but perhaps the knowledge which causeth not to err, is most<br>frequently impressed upon the mind during seasons of affliction;
-Scholarly Notes: 'Walter Scott, <em>The Monastery</em>, in Three Volumes, Vol. III (Edinburgh: Longman, Hurst, Rees, Orme, and Brown, 1820), p.
+  and tears are<br>the softened showers which cause the seed of heaven to spring and take root in<br>the human breast.—<br><em>Walter Scott</em>' Scholarly Notes: 'Walter Scott, <em>The Monastery</em>, in Three Volumes, Vol. III (Edinburgh: Longman, Hurst, Rees, Orme, and Brown, 1820), p.
 137'
 Commentary: This quote is still included in online quote data bases today